Zrealshadow/deep-database/README.md

 Each cmd scripts has it own arguments, you can run `python <script_name>.py --help` to see the details of arguments.

-`**_scripts` directories contains preprocessing scripts and retrieval building scripts in RAM for each database.
+`/**_scripts` directories contains preprocessing scripts and retrieval building scripts in RAM for each database.
 Also, it contains some experiment snippets and some experiment results.

 some integrated experiment shell scripts: